Pink Noise Products

 The second way one can deliver broadband pink noise to their ears would be to purchase our broadband pink noise CD, flash drive, or ‘pre-loaded’ iPod Shuffle.
 Instead of listening to broadband pink noise through special noise generators (TRT), it can be delivered to the ear by listening to this special CD or Flash drive.

 The cost of the Pink Noise CD and guideline is $40 (US), $50 (International).
 The price includes postage.
-For international the customs document requires me to enter your telephone number.
+For International delivery please include your telephone number or email your telelphone number to email@example.com after you place your order.

 If you have already have a PayPal account you can place your order by sending payment to email@example.com This is the preferred method of payment.
 When doing so be sure to include your complete mailing address (Name, Full Street Address, City, State or Country and Zip Code Telephone Number and Email Address)